 Eat at Off Times

 Have lunch around 2 and dinner around 7-8.
 You will miss the big rushes and be able to find a table.
+If you are at Hollywood Studios I suggest PizzeRizzos for a quick service meal as their second floor is usually not that busy even on crowded days.

 Don’t Leave Shopping for Park Closing Times